dfinity/ic-hs/README.md

 * The `ic-request-id` tool takes a CBOR-request (stdin or via a file) and calculates its request id.

+* The `ic-ref-test` acceptance test.
+  Run `ic-ref-test --endpoint http://localhost:8080/` to run against a specific node.

 Developing on ic-ref
 ---------------------

 Running `nix-shell` in the `ic-ref/` directory should give you an environment that allows you to build the project using `cabal new-build`.
-You can also run `cabal new-run ic-ref` to run it directly from source.
+You can also run `cabal new-run ic-ref` etc. to run it directly from source.

 Updating Haskell Packages